HannanJaved/FAME/README.md

 Due to the size of the datasets, only the code and some results have been uploaded to this repository.
 The 'Datasets' folder contains sub-folders for the various datasets on which the FAME and A-FAME have been tested.
 Since there is no common general use code for the FAME and A-FAME layer (for now), the code for each of the datasets is specific to the dataset and is available as python notebooks.

+## Layer
+The FAME and A_FAME layers are available as .py files under the 'Layer' folder.
+There is also a python notebook available that contains the same code + example usage.
+For a proper example of the layers, please check the 'Datasets' folder where the layer is applied to specific datasets.

 ## Datasets
 The datasets can be found under the following links: